Important dates and advice to help small businesses prepare for EOFY

 1. Finalise your accounts

-• Review and approve your bills, invoices and expense claims.
+• Make sure you approve the bills, invoices and expense claims.

-3. Check the data you received from your payroll company and Inland Revenue
+3. Review data from your payroll vendor and Inland Revenue

 4. Superannuation management